lohfu/easy-tz/README.md

 Since you only require the timezones you need, the footprint is only a few bytes.

-Easy TZ does this by actually manipulating the date object itself, so that calling any of the standard methods will return the correct time.
+Easy TZ does this by actually manipulating the date instance itself, so that calling any of the standard methods will return the correct time.
-This means the actuall UTC/ISO date of the date object will be wrong and it is important NOT to pass this converted date object to other libraries or databases.
+This means the actuall UTC/ISO date of the date instance will be wrong and it is important NOT to pass this converted date instance to other libraries or databases.
 Easy TZ should mainly be used for PRINTING dates in a specific timezone.